srg-imperial/GrayC/ISSTA-2023-AE/README.md

 # GrayC: Greybox Fuzzing of Compilers and Analysers for C

-GrayC is a greybox fuzzer for C compilers and code analysers and a libfuzzer-based tool.
+GrayC is a greybox fuzzer for C compilers and analysers and is a libfuzzer-based tool.
 In brief, GrayC works as follows.
-Starting with an initial corpus of test programs, it uses libfuzzer to perform coverage-guided mutation-based fuzzing of the Clang/LLVM compiler, for a time-limited period.
-Unconventionally, the purpose of this use of libfuzzer is not to find bugs at this stage, but rather to generate a large corpus of interesting test programs.
-This is achieved by (a) using a custom mutator to yield an interesting space of compiler test programs that are statically-valid, and (b) saving every test program that libfuzzer produces to an external directory.
+Starting with an initial corpus of test programs, it uses libfuzzer to perform coverage-guided mutation-based fuzzing of the Clang/LLVM compiler for a time-limited period.
+Unconventionally, the purpose of this use of libfuzzer is not to find bugs at this stage but rather to generate a large corpus of interesting test programs.
+It is achieved by (a) using a custom mutator to yield an interesting space of compiler test programs that are statically-valid, and (b) saving every test program that libfuzzer produces to an external directory.

 After the fuzzing run has completed, GrayC processes this external directory of test programs to test compilers (scripts) and code analysers and to extract new UB-free test programs for compilers test suites (via the enhanCer).